 If a job is consciously created to be varied and meaningful, with plenty of two-way communication, the employee will naturally be more engaged with their role.
 According to Hackman & Oldham, they will also have an increased sense of responsibility for their work outcomes.

 The model still acknowledges the role of intrinsic motivators, as proposed by Edward Deci & Richard Ryan, who said that motivation falls on a scale that ranges from ‘extrinsic’ (controlled) to ‘intrinsic’ (autonomous).
-However, Hackman & Oldham place more onus on HR and management to ensure that the job creation stage hits the right targets.
+However, Hackman & Oldham place more onus on HR management to ensure that the job creation stage hits the right targets.

 Applying the Job Characteristics Model to the Workplace

 Job enrichment introduces engaging elements to the role.
 A good example of this is asking an experienced employee to take on some coaching, adding interest and demonstrating recognition.
-Volvo introduced job enrichment schemes into its manufacturing plants as far back as the 1970s, recognizing the issues with production-line dissatisfaction.
+For example, Volvo introduced job enrichment schemes into its manufacturing plants as far back as the 1970s, recognizing the issues with production-line dissatisfaction.
 Enrichment included smaller working groups, job rotation, and employee-owned councils.

 How the Job Characteristics Model Affects Employee Engagement